Antony007/Qt-Http-Rest-File-Server/README.md

 This project was built and tested with Qt v5.5 and Ubuntu.
 This project requires c++14

 ### How to
-Lets suppose you want to handle a request:GET localhost:1992/demo/Hello
+Lets suppose you want to handle a request: `GET localhost:1992/demo/Hello`
 - Link to the ADNServer Library.
 - Create a class named demoController derived from ADNController as shown below.
 ```C++